 Certain statements contained in this presentation constitute forward-looking statements and forward-looking information (collectively referred to herein as "forward-looking statements") within the meaning of applicable Canadian securities laws.
-Such forward-looking statements relate to: (i) future events or Intrepid's future performance; (ii) Intrepid's business objectives, operational timelines, and investment requirements; (iii) future exploration work on its mineral properties and their potential to host mineralization; (iv) the supply and demand for copper and related factors; (v) the potential of its mineral properties to be comparable to other mineral projects in Arizona; (vi) statements regarding the future demand for copper, silver and other minerals; (vii) statements regarding the forecasted energy transition; (viii) the permitting status of the Company's projects; and (ix) future valuation milestones.
+Such forward-looking statements relate to: (i) future events or Intrepid's future performance; (ii) Intrepid's business objectives, operational timelines, and investment requirements; (iii) future exploration work on its mineral properties and their potential to host mineralization; (iv) the supply and demand for copper and related factors; and (v) the potential of its mineral properties to be comparable to other mineral projects in Arizona.
 All statements other than statements of historical fact may be forward-looking statements.